New York State Route 277: West Seneca to Amherst

-NY 277 crosses north past a junction with Reserve Road (CR 366) and East and West Road (CR 363) before passing the Houghton College at West Seneca.
+NY 277 crosses north past a junction with Reserve Road (CR 366) and East and West Road (CR 363) before passing the Houghton University at West Seneca.
 NY 277 then crosses over Cazenovia Creek and enters the commercial hamlet of Ebenezer, where it intersects with Seneca Street (CR 215).
 Continuing north through the town of West Seneca, passing east of Centennial Park and entering a junction with NY 16 (Center Road).
 Passing Mount Hope Cemetery, the route goes north several blocks into an interchange with NY 400 (the Aurora Expressway) before crossing over tracks owned by Norfolk Southern.

 After the tracks, NY 277 becomes an industrial roadway along Union Road, before entering the hamlet of Gardenville, where it intersects with the eastern terminus of Indian Church Road (CR 534) near the Charles Burchfield Nature and Art Center.
 After crossing over Buffalo Creek, NY 277 reaches a junction with NY 354 (Clinton Street).
 NY 277 continues north along Union Road through Gardenville as a four-lane residential street.
 The route soon enters the town of Cheektowaga, where it becomes a four-lane industrial street near French Road (CR 321) through south Cheektowaga.
 The route soon becomes a residential boulevard as it winds north through Cheektowaga, crossing another creek into the Edgebrook Estates neighborhood.